 At Rambox, we want you to work as efficiently as possible and increase your productivity.
-So that you can judge whether this computing solution fits all your needs, this week, we share with you our review of Apple iWork.
+So that you can judge whether this computing solution fits all your needs, this week, we share with you our review of the iWork suite.

 What is Apple iWork?

-iWork is a suite of office productivity software designed exclusively for users of IOS and macOS operating systems, although it can work on other platforms through iCloud.
+iWork is a productivity suite designed exclusively for iOS and macOS operating system users, although it can work on other platforms through iCloud.